 CWLC Leadership Certificate Program consists of nine four-week courses in the areas of Leadership Foundations, Leadership Formation, and Leadership Skills.
 Each $30 course contains the course textbook in PDF format and provides holistic interactive assignments.
 Participants invest three to five hours each week to complete activities with a group of participants who watch short instructional videos, converse on lively forums, and complete online reflections, quizzes, discussions, and reading assignments.
 Participants will take three four-week classes each semester, one from each area of study.

 - The Biblical and Theological Foundations of Leadership, created by Dr. Andrea Mullins, gives participants opportunities to discover the meaning of leading with a biblical perspective based on Christian values.
 Real Women Leading with Proverbs 31 Values (New Hope Publishers), by Lisa Troyer and Dawn Yoder, is the course textbook.
-Course begins October 1, 2018
+Course begins January 2, 2019

 - Leadership Theory is led by Dr. Noel Forlini.
 Participants consider how who they are in Christ impacts their leadership styles.
 The course text is Servant Leadership (New Hope Publishers), by Rhonda Kelley.
-Course begins November 1
+Course begins November 21

 - Women Leaders from the Past, taught by Dr. Melody Maxwell, leads participants on a journey to discover the rich heritage of Christian women who have led by spreading the gospel, working for justice, using their talents, and overcoming obstacles.
 The Story of Lottie Moon (WMU Publishers), by Cathy Butler, is the course textbook.
-Course begins September 4
+Course begins November 1

 - Spiritual Formation as a Leader, taught by Dr. Noel Forlini, challenges participants to look closely at the role of grace in their lives and to accept the invitation to go in the way of peace as they lead.
 Upside-Down Leadership (New Hope Publishers), by Taylor Field, is the course text.
 Course begins January 2.

 - A Sense of Call to Leadership is compiled by Claudia Johnson, an emeritus missionary.
 This course focuses on the biblical thread of God’s call, how Jesus called specifically, and how each person is uniquely created and gifted to serve in His kingdom.
 The Care Effect: Unleashing the Power of Compassion (New Hope Publishers), by David Crosby, is the course textbook.
 Course begins November 1